Clinical Psychology

 • Developmental Psychology

 The Admissions Committee evaluates applicants on a number of factors.
-These include past academic performance, letters of recommendation (at least one letter of recommendation should be from a doctoral-level psychologist), the content and writing style of autobiographical essays, prior work history and volunteer experiences, research activities and publications, presentations at workshops or conferences in psychology or a related field, membership in professional organizations and personal and professional presentation in the interview.
+These include past academic performance, letters of recommendation (at least one letter of recommendation must be from a doctoral-level psychologist), the content and writing style of autobiographical essays, prior work history and volunteer experiences, research activities and publications, presentations at workshops or conferences in psychology or a related field, membership in professional organizations and personal and professional presentation in the interview.
 Intellectual ability, academic potential, strong writing skills, emotional stability, maturity, integrity, motivation and high ethical standards are necessary for successful program completion and acceptance into the professional community.

 Application Process

 This academic program operates on a rolling admissions basis.
-The application closes in August 2026; however, an early application is highly recommended.
+The application closes in August 2027; however, an early application is highly recommended.

 The Faculty Committee on Admissions uses two priority deadlines to evaluate completed applications.
-The deadlines are December 30, 2025 and March 31, 2026.
+The deadlines are December 30, 2026 and March 31, 2027.
 New students will be accepted into the program until the desired class size is achieved.

 How to Apply